Isobel Buchanan

 Isobel Buchanan (born 15 March 1954) is a Scottish operatic soprano.

 Early life and career

 Isobel Buchanan was born in 1954 in Glasgow, Scotland.
 In 1971, aged 17, she received a scholarship to the Royal Scottish Academy of Music and Drama, where in 1974, she was awarded with Student of the Year prize.
 She also won the Governor's Recital Prize that same year.

 She signed a three-year contract with The Australian Opera in 1975 to pursue her career in singing.
 The next year, she made her professional operatic debut as Pamina in the company's production of The Magic Flute.
 She was the youngest Principal Artist in the company's history.

 She made her debut in England in 1978 at Glyndebourne Festival Opera, again as Pamina in a new production by John Cox.
-(She returned to Glyndebourne in 1981 as Countess Almaviva in Mozart's The Marriage of Figaro and reprised the role at the 1984 has grown lot Festival.)
+(She returned to Glyndebourne in 1981 as Countess Almaviva in Mozart's The Marriage of Figaro and reprised the role at the 1984 Festival.)